bluefroguk1/empire-dump/content/Wiki/Game Design/Wiki Updates.md

 We have removed references to getting a traumatic wound if you travel back too late through [[The Sentinel]] gate.
 Implementation of this rule was always spotty at best and it violated some of our core design principles in [[The Way]] it confused in-character and out-of-character objectives.
 We don't want players to return through the gate late, because it plays havoc with the schedule that everyone, players and ourselves, are relying on.
 Most participants implicitly appreciate this and make the best effort possible to return to [[Anvil]] before the gate begins to close.
 Traumatic wounds are intended to lead to further roleplaying for the participants who receive them, they are not meant to punish participants for taking the wrong action.
 Empire tries as hard as possible to avoid mixing in-character and out-of-character consequences in that way.
 ## FIRST AID
 * 01/07/2023
 We've changed the MAN DOWN call to FIRST AID.
 We've made this change for two reasons, one is that we and many of our players are no longer comfortable with such a clearly gendered call.
 The other reason is that over the years, a few players have developed a bad habit of using the call in-character when someone gets wounded.
-We've replaced the call with FIRST AID - a clear call asking for the first aid team to provide [[Assistance]].
+We've replaced the call with FIRST AID - a clear call asking for the first aid team to provide Assistance.
 We understand that many of participants will continue to use MAN DOWN in emergency situations, precisely because it is the instinctive thing to shout in an emergency.
 That is absolutely fine, and everyone should treat the call ''exactly'' as if they had called FIRST AID.
 We expect it to take some years to drop the old call in favour of the new one and we would much rather participants shouted either call quickly than pause to think.
 The hobby has been using the man down call for decades and we do not want to compromise safety while we transition away from its use at Empire.
 ## Searching
 * 29/06/2023